HL7-DaVinci/CRD/server/README.md

 ## Building Web Apps (the UI)

 To edit the web apps, the code in `src/main/resources/node_interfaces` should be updated.
 These changes will not be reflected by the server.
-To build the jsx files, run `npm run-script buildx`.
+To build the jsx files, first run `npm install`, then run `npm run-script buildx`.
 This command will run a bash script that will automatically build the files out and move them to the correct directory to be hosted by the spring server.

 You can also run the gradle task `buildReact` in the `server` directory to do the same thing.
 Alternatively, running the bash script itself using `./buildout.sh` with `node_interfaces` as a working directory.